Golumeq/LetMeTakeCare/README.md

 - Express.js framework for building the backend server.
 - React library for building the user interface.
 - Node.js environment as the server platform.

+## Swagger

+Unfortunately, I didn't have time to implement the full Swagger logic into the project.
+The process has been initiated, but its completion will need to be done at a later date.

 ## Database